MOEAFramework/MOEAFramework/README.md

   * Over 1200 test cases to ensure validity

-Since its initial release in 2011, the MOEA Framework has been downloaded over 23,000 times.
+Since its initial release in 2011, the MOEA Framework has been downloaded over 25,000 times, averaging about 920 downloads per month this past year.
 Please contact us if you are interested in contributing!

 ### Download ###